j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 moment gliding light across our yard, across each leaf, across each nerve

-cell in corresponding minds
-of moth or squirrel or cardinal
+cell strewn across the corresponding minds of moth or squirrel or cardinal.

 ⁕  ⁕  ⁕